 Established in the 12th century, and named after a bear found in a nearby forest, Bern's most important building is the imposing Federal Palace.
 Open to the public when Parliament is not sitting, this glass-domed structure is full of stained glass windows and statues.
-Visitors must also take a walk through Bern's world heritage status Old Town, with its cobbled streets, arcades and fountains, and cross the turquoise River Aare to see four bears in Bern's Bear Park (Barenpark).
+Visitors must also take in Bern's world heritage status Old Town, with its cobbled streets, arcades and fountains, and cross the turquoise River Aare to see four bears in Bern's Bear Park (Barenpark).

 Those looking for culture will find it in Bern's Fine Arts Museum (Kunstmuseum), the Historical Museum of Bern, the Albert Einstein Museum (dedicated to Bern's most famous resident), the Paul Klee Centre, and the Natural History Museum.